jlchiara/jlchiara/README.md

 # About Me
 * Hi!
 I’m Jenna, a rising Data Science senior at Arizona State University 🔱✨
 * I’m interested in Natural Language Processing and Bioinformatics
-* I’m currently learning python and c++
+* I’m currently learning techniques for computational drug discovery
-* I’m looking to collaborate on Machine Learning projects
+* I’m looking to collaborate on ML/AI projects
 * You can reach me at jlchiara00@gmail.com

 *"I will argue that computational thinking and computational methods are so central to the quest of understanding life that today all biology is computational biology"* - Florian Markowetz